.22 long rifle

-The .22 Long Rifle or simply .22 LR or 22 (metric designation: 5.6×15mmR) is a long-established variety of .22 caliber rimfire ammunition originating from the United States.
-It is used in a wide range of rifles, pistols, revolvers, smoothbore shotguns, and submachine guns.
+The .22 long rifle, also known as the .22 LR or 5.7×15mmR, is a long-established variety of .22 caliber rimfire ammunition originating from the United States.
+It is used in a wide range of firearms including rifles, pistols, revolvers, and submachine guns.

-In terms of units sold it is by far the most common ammunition in the world today.
+In terms of units sold, it is by far the most common ammunition that is manufactured and sold in the world.
 Common uses include hunting and shooting sports.
-Ammunition produced in .22 Long Rifle is effective at short ranges, has little recoil, and is cheap to purchase, making it ideal for training.
+Ammunition produced in .22 long rifle is effective at short ranges, has little recoil, and is inexpensive to purchase.
+These qualities make it ideal for plinking and marksmanship training.